naffnuff/SnesEmulator/README.md

 This is intended as a showcase of my abilities as a software engineer and as a C++ programmer.
 The source code is, in design and execution, 100% my own.

 ## Scope
 This emulator will probably never be able to run all or even most SNES games.
-I will be extremely please if some day I manage to finish my three favorite SNES games on it:
+I will be extremely please if some day I manage to finish my three favorite SNES games on it, namely
 * Super Mario World
 * The Legend of Zelda - A Link to the Past
 * Super Metroid